Homeschooling in QLD – 2023 Unofficial Guide

-Homeschooling in Queensland is free and legal.
+Homeschooling in QLD is free and legal.
 Temporary and continuous registration options are available.
 Queensland parents with children aged 6-17 can apply to the HEU (Home Education Unit).

 Here is a quick overview of the basic facts that you need to understand for homeschooling in Queensland.